nodejs/nodejs.org/GOVERNANCE.md

 ### Node.js Web Infra Team (`@nodejs/web-infra`)

 The Node.js Web Infra Team is responsible for maintaining the Infrastructure relating to Node.js's Web Presence.
-The Node.js Web Infra team has the responsibilites of:
+The Node.js Web Infra team has the responsibilities of:

 - Maintaining CI/CD pipelines related to Web Infrastructure
 - Maintaining our Infrastructure Providers (such as Vercel, for the Node.js Website)